 I’ve witnessed a lot in my diverse and lengthy career.
 That’s what makes my job so interesting and fun, even if I’m not really much of a gambler.

-Senior Product Manager for Content and Licensing for Vistex
+Senior Product Manager for Content and Licensing at Vistex

 Tom joined Vistex in 2015 with more than 25 years’ experience in the software industry, specifically rights and royalty management solutions for Media, Publishing, Interactive Entertainment, Stock Photography, and more.
 In Tom’s free time, he enjoys photography and hiking trails, wherever he can find them in his travels.